chrisdone-archive/inflex/legal/privacy-policy.md

 * Data will be removed from the current running system immediately.

-* Caches and ambient retained data will take
-  #{cacheGarbageCollectionDays} days to be garbage collected.
+* Caches and ambient retained data will take 1 day to be garbage collected.

-* There will be #{backupsDeletionDays} days before backups are deleted.
+* There will be 100 days before backups are deleted.

 * Logs related to card payments within the Stripe system will not be deleted, as they are necessary for accounting purposes.
 Refer to [Stripe's privacy policy](https://stripe.com/gb/privacy) on this.

-* In addition, general system logs will have a retention period of
-  #{systemLogsRetentionDays} days before they are deleted entirely from
+* In addition, general system logs will have a retention period of 7 days days before they are deleted entirely from the system.
-  the system.

 ## Your rights